Luna command-line tool documentation

 luna s.lst l=20 s=EEG < commands.txt

 which will then perform the spectral analyses using 20-second epochs.
-If l and s were not specified, Luna would give an error.
+If l or s were not specified, Luna would give an error.

 Using variables can make command files more generic by reducing the